aliclark/gnocchi/README.md

  * replay protection by default
  * can and should be run as non-root user
  * strong cryptographic security
+ * fault tolerant

 ## WARNING

-Setting up a port knock firewal is extremely risky and can lead to locking out of a server.
+Setting up a port knock firewall is extremely risky and can lead to locking out of a server.
 Please do not save any firewall to a persistent state until you are absolutely sure it works.
 Until that point, be sure that a hard reboot can get back to a working state.